-D. MEASURES TH AT COMMUNICATE TO THE PUBLIC A copy of this pro otocol is posted at all public entrances to the facility. ntry and/or where customers line up notifies customers of occupancy limit and they wear a face covering at all times while at the establishment.
-Signage is posted in the outdoor area that reminds customers to maintain physical distancing of six feet, the need to wear a face covering at all times, the importance of regular handwashing and the need to stay home if they are feeling ill or have symptoms of COVID-19.
-Signage throughout the outdoor activity area indicates to customers where to find the nearest hand sanitizer dispenser.
-Signage throughout the outdoor activity area reminds customers to use hand sanitizer frequently and avoid touching their eyes, nose, and mouth. out the outdoor activity area reminds customers that eating, or drinking is only designated dining areas. operating hours, the establishment (website, social media, etc.) provide clear information about required use of face coverings, limited occupancy, any policies in regard to payment, advanced ticketing, and other relevant issues.
-E. MEASURES TH AT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES Services that are e critical to the customers/clients have been prioritized.
-Transactions or s services that can be offered remotely have been moved on-line.
-Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.
+D. MEASURES THAT COMMUNICATE TO THE PUBLIC

+- □ A copy of this protocol is posted at all public entrances to the facility. - □ Signage at the entry and/or where customers line up notifies customers of occupancy limit and requirement that they wear a face covering at all times while at the establishment. - □ Signage is posted in the outdoor area that reminds customers to maintain physical distancing of six feet, the need to wear a face covering at all times, the importance of regular handwashing and the need to stay home if they are feeling ill or have symptoms of COVID-19. - □ Signage throughout the outdoor activity area indicates to customers where to find the nearest hand sanitizer dispenser. - □ Signage throughout the outdoor activity area reminds customers to use hand sanitizer frequently and to avoid touching their eyes, nose, and mouth. - □ Signage throughout the outdoor activity area reminds customers that eating, or drinking is prohibited at this time. - Online outlets of the establishment (website, social media, etc.) provide clear information about operating hours, required use of face coverings, limited occupancy, any policies in regard to preordering, prepayment, advanced ticketing, and other relevant issues.

+E. MEASURES THAT ENSURE EQUITABLE ACCESS TO CRITICAL SERVICES

+- □ Services that are critical to the customers/clients have been prioritized. - □ Transactions or services that can be offered remotely have been moved on-line. - Measures are instituted to assure access to goods and services for customers who have mobility limitations and/or are at high risk in public spaces.

 Any additional measures not included above should be listed on separate pages, which the business should attach to this document.

-You may contact the following person with any questions or comments about this protocol: Business Contact Name: Phone number: Date Last Revised:
+You may contact the following person with any questions or comments about this protocol:

+Business

+Contact Name:

+Phone number:

+Date Last

+Revised: